bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 #### Object mode[\#](https://nodejs.org/dist/v16.13.1/docs/api/all.html#stream_object-mode)

 All streams created by Node.js APIs operate exclusively on strings and `Buffer` (or `Uint8Array`) objects.
 It is possible, however, for stream implementations to work with other types of JavaScript values (with the exception of `null`, which serves a special purpose within streams).
-Such streams are considered to operate in “object mode”.
+Such streams are considered to operate in "object mode”.

 Stream instances are switched into object mode using the `objectMode` option when the stream is created.
 Attempting to switch an existing stream into object mode is not safe.